bassijtsma/ReactjsTesting/README.md

-# chatbotfrontend
+# ReactjsTesting
-frontend to implement rules for chatbot
+Project to test React, Gulp, and the new bootstrap 4